alexharv074/puppet-squid/README.md

 ## Description

 A simple Puppet module for configuring the squid caching service.
+This module is simpler than the Approved Squid module, in that it allows the Squid Configuration file to provided as a stream of text, in Squid's own language.

 ## Usage